semgrep/semgrep-docs/docs/semgrep-code/semgrep-pro-engine-intro.md

 1. In the **Deployment** tab, click the <i class="fa-solid fa-toggle-large-on"></i> **Cross-file analysis** toggle.
 1. Ensure that you have the **default ruleset** added in your **[Policies page](https://semgrep.dev/orgs/-/policies)**.
 If this ruleset is **not** added, go to [<i class="fas fa-external-link fa-xs"></i> Semgrep Registry - Default ruleset page](https://semgrep.dev/p/default), then click **Add to Policy**.
 For best results, set this ruleset to the **Monitor** rule mode.

 **Full scans** now include cross-file analysis.
 You can trigger a full scan through your CI provider.
-Note that interfile analysis does **not** currently run on diff-aware (pull or merge request) scans.
+Note that cross-file analysis does **not** currently run on diff-aware (pull or merge request) scans.

 ### Run cross-file analysis in the CLI